codertsv/codertsv.github.io/Meeting_20200518_DataStorage.md

 files, etc.

-**Wytamma W.**: Github would be a great place to have private repositories where to share code and comment on each others scripts
+**Wytamma W.**: Github would be a great place to have private repositories where to share code and comment on each others scripts.
+[Docker](https://www.docker.com/) is a useful tool for producing reproducible environments.

 ## Where to from here?